This content has been automatically translated from Ukrainian.

 Key retraction parameters:

-- Speed (how fast it will retract)
+- Speed (how quickly it retracts)

 This post doesn't have any additions from the author yet.